 - Check for integration capabilities with other systems: Ensure the chosen tool connects seamlessly with your existing CRM, HR, or e-commerce platforms to eliminate data silos.
 Integrated systems allow for automatic data flow, reducing manual entry errors and ensuring consistency.

-- Analyze the total cost of ownership (TCO): Look beyond the monthly subscription fee to consider implementation costs, training, and potential hidden charges.
+- Analyze the total cost of ownership (TCO): Look beyond the monthly subscription fee to consider implementation total costs, training, and potential hidden charges.
 Understanding the full cost structure ensures the investment remains within budget while delivering long-term value.

 - Utilize free trials and product demos: Test the software firsthand through trials or personalized demos to validate its functionality against your real-world scenarios.
 This hands-on experience is crucial for verifying that the tool can genuinely solve your specific business problems.